Prices have risen slightly this year, but there aren’t many surprises for Medicare costs in 2020.

 Medicare Part C describes private insurance plans that act as an optional replacement for Part A and Part B. Part C members still pay Part B premiums.

-Average Medicare Advantage premiums are projected to drop to $23.00 in 2020.1 Although each Medicare Advantage plan is different, the government believes that monthly Medicare Advantage premiums have decreased since 2017 when they were $31.91.2
+Average Medicare Advantage premiums dropped to $18.00 in 2023.
+Although each Medicare Advantage plan is different, the government believes that monthly Medicare Advantage premiums had decreased since 2017, when they were $31.91.2

 Medicare Prescription Drug Plans (Part D) Costs